LLNL/b-mpi3/README.md

 However Boost.MPI3 is designed following the principles of Boost and the STL.

 Boost.MPI3 is not a derivative of Boost.MPI and it is unrelated to the, now deprecated, official MPI-C++ interface.
-It adds features which were missing in Boost.MPI (which only covers MPI-1), with an iterator based interface and MPI-3 features (RMA and Shared memory).
+It adds features which were missing in Boost.MPI (which only covers MPI-1), with an iterator-based interface and MPI-3 features (RMA and Shared memory).
 Boost.MPI3 is written from scratch in C++14.

-Boost.MPI3 depends on the MPI library and Boost.Serialization.
+Boost.MPI3 depends on the MPI library (e.g. OpenMPI or MPICH) and Boost.Serialization (+1.58).

 ## Introduction